Farm Pad Program

 - assess alternative means of mitigating flood risks without placing fill material in the floodplain.

-If you are interested in participating in the 2015 Farm Pad program, please print, complete and submit an Indication of Commitment Form (Word Document, 245KB).
-The deadline is March 31, 2016.
+If you are interested in participating in the 2017 Farm Pad program, please print, complete and submit a Request for Technical Assistance (PDF, 250KB).
+The deadline is Friday, March 17, 2017.